cateva/springboard5020230109/README.md

 I use node.js to build backend and deploy on Heroku, and use react to build front and deploy to Surge, then connect them together.

-How to access to the website
+How to access to the website via Surge

 - download the repository
 - open terminal, cd to repository folder, then cd to "client"